 Here I write my ideas and all the things that I am concerned about.
 You are more than welcome to comment, share, and talk to me!

 I have a Bachelor of Business Administration in Sustainability and International Business from Royal Roads University, which gave me an opportunity to look at business strategies from different points of view; considering profit and positive impact in the society.

-Having worked for a year with property management right after graduation, today I am working in the Marketing and communications area.
-I am the Marketing and Communications Coordinator at Victoria Women in Need Community Cooperative (WIN), a nonprofit in Victoria, BC.
-Everybody asks me if I like this job, and my response is: “everyone should have the chance of having their dream job.
-This is my chance, it’s temporary, but I am loving it”.
+Having worked for a year with property management right after graduation, today I am working as the Marketing, Design and Partnership Coordinator at Victoria Women in Need Community Cooperative (WIN), an amazing nonprofit in Victoria, BC.

 I worked as Education Coordinator for The Didi Society, a local NGO whose mandate fits perfectly into my life’s mission: “Empowering women globally and educating youth locally for sustainable development and equality”.
 Working with The Didi Society inspired me to continue looking for more opportunities and challenges to fulfill my wish to engage people in more sustainable practices.

 In 2016, I was selected by Leading Change 2016 as one of Canada’s 150 emerging environmental leaders and represented Leading Change and Royal Roads University at the 2016 Globe Conference on Sustainability and Business.
 At the conference, I talked to people from different organizations and nationalities and had the honour of meeting the Canadian Prime Minister, Justin Trudeau.